hazelcast/hazelcast-reference-manual/src/BackPressure.md

 This system property's default value is 100.
 It means, out of 100 *asynchronous* backups, Hazelcast makes 1 of them a *synchronous* one.
 A randomization is added, so the sync window with default configuration will be between 75 and 125 invocations.

+### Client Side

+To prevent the system at the client side from overloading, you can apply a constraint on the number of concurrent invocations.
+You can use the following system property at the client side for this purpose:

+`hazelcast.client.max.concurrent.invocations`

+This property defines the maximum allowed number of concurrent invocations.
+When it is not explicitly set, it has the value `Integer.MAX_VALUE` by default, which means infinite.
+When you set it and if the maximum number of concurrent invocations is exceeded this value, Hazelcast will throw `HazelcastOverloadException` when a new invocation comes in.

+Please note that back off timeout and controlling the number of pending async backups (sync window) is not supported at the client side.

 <br></br>